mig-elgt/jwt/README.md

 # Go JWT Library

-JWT Library defines and implements an interface to create and validate JWT tokens.
+JWT Library defines and implements an interface to create and validate JWT.

 ## Features

-* Exports an interface to create and valiate tokens.
-You can use this interface in your code in order to do dependency injection.
+* Exports an interface to create and validate tokens.
+You can use this interface in your code to implement dependency injection.

-* Create tokens with an expires time.
+* Create tokens with an expiration time.

 * Support Generic Data for the token's payload.